 The respiratory systems of chickens are quite delicate, and you need to find a balance between their comfort, health, and what works for you.
-Of course, the solution is a comfortable floor cover-hemp.
+Of course, the perfect solution is a comfortable floor covering of hemp.

 Forget about cedar shavings, pine shavings, aspen, and other wood shavings.
 Hemp is the real deal if you’re looking to create a safe haven for your chickens with minimal dust.

-Hemp chick bedding is highly absorbent, which prevents the usual muddy mess in your backyard chicken house.
+Hemp chicken bedding is highly absorbent, which prevents the usual muddy mess in your backyard chicken coop.

 Any other alternative choice of chicken bedding material such as aspen, cider shavings, pine shavings, and other types of wood shavings become damp very fast.
 Consequently, this creates a perfect breeding ground for bacteria, mites, and other disease-causing organisms.
 You can rest easy with hemp and forget about diseases such as Bumblefoot in your flock.